mctrl-io/mctrl/README.md

   was a literal board on the wall, to be clear, though I did run a BBS in the late 80s.

-  There on that board I found an offer that changed everything: to intern at Borland International if you know C++.
+  There on that board I found an offer that changed everything: an internship at Borland International if you know C++.
 Gee, I knew some C++.

   And so I was no longer broke.
 Not even close.
 I dropped out of college and